 1) Chart what you do on a daily and weekly basis.
 Find out how much time you spend going through information compared to how much time you spend implementing that information.

 Note: You want to know what one of the most consistent methods of losing weight is?
 Straight up calorie counting.
 Becoming conscious of what you eat.
 Same principles work here.
-When you become conscious of your behavior, it's easier to make changes.
+When you become conscious of your behavior, it's easier to make changes.2) Start with a small goal (preferably 30-minute increments).
+For every 30 minutes you study information, apply what you learned for a 30-minute time period.
+Build this out over time, but keep the ratio at 50:50, or even apply MORE than you study.

 In the words of Tim Ferris (who I don't even think came up with this), "What doesn't get measured doesn't get improved".